-We currently generate revenue through our suite of services, including our small and medium-sized businesses marketing products, call advertising services, pay-per-click advertising, publishing network, and historically our feed management and related services.
+We currently generate revenue through our call advertising services, pay-per-click advertising, small business marketing products which include our call and click services, and publishing network.

 Our primary sources of revenue are the performance-based advertising services, which include pay-for-call services, pay-per-click services, cost-per-action services and historically our feed management and related services.
 These primary sources amounted to greater than 75% of our revenues in all periods presented.
-Our secondary sources of revenue are our campaign management services, natural search optimization services and outsourced search marketing platforms.
+Our secondary sources of revenue are our small business marketing products which enable partner resellers to sell call advertising and/or search marketing products, campaign management services, and natural search optimization services.
 These secondary sources amounted to less than 25% of our revenues in all periods presented.
 We have no barter transactions.